 Hilltop FAQs

-Your Homeowners’ Association is a PA corporation, formed to administer and enforce the covenants, conditions and restrictions (Governing Documents) to which all Hilltop properties are subject.
-The Board consists of 5 members that are elected by the owners at the Annual Meeting to 2-year terms.
+Your Homeowners’ Association is a PA corporation, formed to administer and enforce the covenants, conditions, and restrictions (Governing Documents) to which all Hilltop properties are subject.
+The Board consists of 5 members who are elected by the owners at the Annual Meeting for 2-year terms.
 Any resident in good standing is encouraged to run for the Board or volunteer for one of the committees that assist the Board.

 The basic Rules & Regulations of Hilltop as well as the Fines Policy are contained in separate documents located on the website.